blueneogeo/xtend-tools/README.md

 	import static extension nl.kii.util.ObjectExtensions.*
 	import static extension nl.kii.util.OptExtensions.*
 	import static extension nl.kii.util.RxExtensions.*

+Not all are necessary, but you can optimise the imports in Eclipse afterwards.

+## Logging

 To use the logging wrapper, at the top of your class file, do the following: